evansbenj/BIO722.md/3_read_mapping.md

 cd ..; mkdir my_bam_files; cd my_bam_files
 ```

 The `mem` algorithm of bwa is a great way to map your reads.
-You can do this as follows:
+You can do this for the reads from one individual (PF515) as follows:

 `bwa mem -M -t 16 -r "@RG\tID:FLOWCELL1.LANE6\tSM:PF515\tPL:illumina" ../my_monkey_chromosome/chrZZZ.fa ../demultiplexed_subsetted_fq/PF515.fastq.gz | samtools view -bSh - > PF515_chrZZZ.bam`

 Where `_chrZZZ` should be replaced with whatever chr you are working with.
 If this executed without error, you should have a new bam file in your directory.

 `.bam` files are a compressed binary version of a SAM file, whose format is explained [here](https://samtools.github.io/hts-specs/SAMv1.pdf).
+The bit after the `-r` flag is called a read group.
+This is required by GATK and is used for base recalibration, which we will discuss if time permits.

 You can check out the contents of a bam file like this:
 ```